 Meat glue.
 Ahhh, the wonders of food science.
 Meat glue, known in scientific circles as transglutaminase (TG), is an enzyme that can bond proteins like glue.
 It can be used to take bits of chicken and turn them into chicken chunks that look like whole muscle meat, take chunks of meat and glue them into a loaf of turkey breast, make boneless ham loaf, faux crab meat made from pollack fish called surimi, bind sausages, and even turn two skinny steaks into a thick steak.
 TG plays a role in blood clotting and can be extracted from animal blood.
 There has been some horribly uninformed yellow journalism surrounding TG.
 It is a natural product and really nothing to freak about.

 Membrane.
-Also known as the skin, it is actually the pleura, the lining of the cavity in which the lungs live.
+On ribs, also known as the skin, it is actually the pleura, the lining of the cavity in which the lungs live.
 If left on ribs it can get hard or leathery.
 It should be removed.
 See this article on how to skin 'n' trim.

 Microwave Cooking.
 This is a clever and fast method of cooking by exciting the molecules deep inside the food until they vibrate and heat without heating the air around it.
+The water heats rapidly but never gets much above boiling temp.
 The effect is similar to steaming.
-Since a microwave heats from the inside out, and the inside never gets much above boiling, there is generally no browning in a microwave.
+There is generally no browning in a microwave.